COPIM/expub_compendium/README.md

 `CREATE USER 'flask'@'%' IDENTIFIED BY '[PASSWORD]';` `GRANT CREATE, INSERT, UPDATE, SELECT, DELETE ON toolkit.* TO 'flask'@'%';`

+## Legacy instructions:

+The following is no longer required in Flask-SQLAlchemy 3.
+See https://stackoverflow.com/questions/73968584/flask-sqlalchemy-db-create-all-got-an-unexpected-keyword-argument-app

 To build the database run:

 `docker exec -it python python`